foliovision/fv-all-in-one-seo-pack/README.md

   1. Before publishing there will be a warning if you don't have title or meta description filled in

-  2. Fill in title and meta description and publish the post
+  2. Fill in "Long Title" and "Meta Description" in "FV Simpler SEO" box and publish the post

   3. Post will have only 1 <title> tag and 3 <meta> tags (description, og:description, twitter:description)

+  4. <title> will match the "Long Title" and <meta name="description" ... /> will match "Meta Description"

 * Go To Settings -> FV Simpler SEO

-  1. Check "Add no index checkbox to post editing screen"
+  1. Check "Add no index checkbox to post editing screen" in "Extra Interface Options"

   2. Go to post editing screen